codecuddy/bricklayer/__howManyFunctionCalls/README.md

-The code from this folder can be copy and pasted into Bricklayer environment and will be rendered in LDraw.
+The code from the .bl file can be copy and pasted into Bricklayer environment and will be rendered in LDraw.
 If you have Lego Digital Designer installed, but not LDraw simply change line 24 of the missingBrick.bl file from